Daniel-Chin/ADXL335/readme.md

 # Three-axis analog accelerometer
-This documentation is an improvement based on the [official documentation](https://wiki.seeedstudio.com/Grove-3-Axis_Analog_Accelerometer/) made by IMA/B @ NYU Shanghai with a simplified calibration procedure.
+This documentation is an improved version based on the [official documentation](https://wiki.seeedstudio.com/Grove-3-Axis_Analog_Accelerometer/) for IMA/B @ NYU Shanghai with a simplified calibration procedure.

 From the [official documentation](https://wiki.seeedstudio.com/Grove-3-Axis_Analog_Accelerometer/):
 > The ADXL335 is a small, thin, low power, complete 3-axis accelerometer with signal conditioned voltage outputs.
 The product measures acceleration with a minimum full-scale range of ±3 g.